-Kate visits study into pressure on lockdown babies
+Kate visits study into future chances of pandemic babies

 The Children of the 2020s study will track the progress of 8,000 babies born in England this year - following their development and well-being in their first five years.

-The idea is to see how the earliest experiences might reverberate through later life - not just from the pandemic, although this will have been an important early shaping influence.
+The idea is to see how the earliest experiences might reverberate through later life - not just from the pandemic, although this will have been such an early shaping influence.

 "It's a really important part of the story for us to understand how it's impacted this generation of children," said lead Prof Pasco Fearon.